Deadline to link PAN with Aadhaar extended to 30 September 2021.

 Each time you provide your Aadhaar card for any purpose, the details of the Authorised User Agencies (AUA) accessing this information is logged in the Aadhaar system.
 You can check your authentication history which lists the AUA and the information they have accessed.
 This process enables you to verify who has accessed your Aadhaar data.
 This feature is especially helpful when it comes to managing the security of your information.
-A guide on how to check your authentication history is provided here.

 Find Information About Aadhaar Enrolment Centres